Insurance premium tax (IPT) has been set at 12% since June 2017, but what is it and how does it affect insurance costs?

 Chancellor of the Exchequer, Philip Hammond, announced a further increase to insurance premium tax in his first (and last) Autumn Statement on 23 November 2016.

-The new rate in June will mark the third increase in 18 months, with the rate of IPT doubling in that time period.
+The latest rate rise marked the third increase in 18 months, with the rate of IPT doubling in that time period.

 Despite the sharp increases in recent years, the rate of IPT in the UK remains lower than in many other European countries.
-The current 10% rate is the eighth highest in the EU, and June’s increase will take the UK to sixth position.
+The current 12% rate is the sixth highest in the EU.

 What does it mean for insurance costs?